linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 Let us go back to basics and think about utility functions and the value of the distribution of uncertain cash flows.
 By doing so we will develop a method of adjusting cash flows that will mean we can discount the expected or average cash flow as if it was a known or certain cash flows, but using a risk-adjusted discount rate.
 The risk adjustment can be conveniently built into the discount rate.
 We still have to figure out the appropriate risk-adjusted discount rate (RADR) but that is for the next section.
 This section focuses on the ideas and tools that allow us to use expected cash flows for discounting and PV.

-Referring back to Figures 7 and 9 we want to consider how we might value the cash flow distribution, the two outcomes ( $711k and$ 889k).
+Referring back to Figures 7 and 9 we want to consider how we might value the cash flow distribution, the two outcomes ( \$711k and\$ 889k).
 To simplify issues we will first think about the uncertain cash

 flows only, without any discounting.
-So we put ourselves at year 1 and ask: "What is the value of the distribution of two uncertain cash flows,  $711.41k and$ 888.69k, each with probability one-half?"
+So we put ourselves at year 1 and ask: "What is the value of the distribution of two uncertain cash flows,  \$711.41k and\$ 888.69k, each with probability one-half?"

-We would like a method to get the value, the single (certain) value that is equivalent to the two cash flows of $711 and $889 because we can then discount that value.
-We know that single value is $764k because that is the future value of today's value (Figure 9).
+We would like a method to get the value, the single (certain) value that is equivalent to the two cash flows of \$711 and \$889 because we can then discount that value.
+We know that single value is \$764k because that is the future value of today's value (Figure 9).
 But we want a method to go from the distribution of uncertain cash flows to the Certainty Equivalent – the single certain value with the same value as the distribution of uncertain cash flows.

-It would be very convenient if we could average - take the average of $711.41k and $888.59k - averaging is always our natural inclination and usually a good start.
-But averaging gives the wrong answer, $800k instead of $764k.
+It would be very convenient if we could average - take the average of \$711.41k and \$888.59k - averaging is always our natural inclination and usually a good start.
+But averaging gives the wrong answer, \$800k instead of \$764k.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-02/343eeafd-8f92-4a5e-b38a-6e5751b5c936/883c6e3b922d6df494743f6e3bc69a32fe2e53c5b946c9701fafe5755beebe9b.jpg)
 Figure 10: Expected cash flow, Expected Utility, and Certainty Equivalent